Boosting Bee Health With Probiotics and Vaccines

 Added Protection Against Varroa Mites

-Saving the bees—both honey- and wild—is an ongoing effort across the globe.
-Understanding them from the inside out can help us to protect them from some of the threats they face, though we cannot lose sight of larger issues, like habitat loss and climate change, to which microbially based interventions are little more than a band-aid.
+Saving the bees—both honey- and wild—is an ongoing global effort.
+Understanding bees from the inside out can help us to protect them from some of the threats they face, though we cannot lose sight of larger issues, like habitat loss and climate change, to which the above interventions are little more than a band-aid.

 Interested in learning more about the factors that are threatening bee colony survival?
-Check out this next article, which explains microscopic and macroscopic stressors, as well as what can be done to help address the problem!
+Check out this next article, which explains microscopic and macroscopic bee stressors, as well as what can be done to help address the problem.